‘Black Death’ may not have killed half of Europe as previously believed

 ‘Black Death’ may not have killed half of Europe as previously believed, study finds

-Parts of Poland, the Baltic countries, and central Spain may have experienced ‘much lighter touch’ of pandemic
+Parts of Poland, the Baltic countries, and central Spain may have experienced ‘much lighter touch’ of pandemic, research suggests

-The 14th-century plague pandemic popularly called the “Black Death” may not have had the same devastating widespread effects in all parts of Europe as previously thought, according to a new study.
+The 14th-century bubonic plague pandemic may not have had the same devastating widespread effects in all parts of Europe as previously thought, according to a new study.

-Historians have long held that the plague wreaked havoc across Europe, West Asia and North Africa from 1347-1352, killing up to half of Europe’s population at the time, transforming religious and political structures, and precipitating major cultural and economic transformations such as the Renaissance.
+Historians have long held that the “Black Death” wreaked havoc across Europe, west Asia and north Africa between 1346 and 1352, killing up to half of Europe’s population at the time, transforming religious and political structures, and precipitating major cultural and economic transformations such as the Renaissance.

 However, a new study, published on Thursday in the journal Nature Ecology, has suggested that the Black Death’s mortality in Europe may not have been so universal.

-They analysed over 1,600 pollen samples from these sites to find the quantities in which different plants may have grown, from which they could determine whether agricultural activities in each region continued or halted, or if wild plants regrew while human pressure was reduced.
+They analysed more than 1,600 pollen samples from these sites to find the quantities in which different plants may have grown, from which they could determine whether agricultural activities in each region continued or halted, or if wild plants regrew while human pressure was reduced.

 Some parts of the continent, scientists said, suffered the devastation much more severely, while others experienced a “much lighter touch”.

-They found evidence for sharp agricultural declines in Scandinavia, France, southwestern Germany, Greece, and central Italy, which support the high mortality rates attested to in medieval sources.
+They found evidence for sharp agricultural declines in Scandinavia, France, southwestern Germany, Greece, and central Italy, which supports the high mortality rates attested to in medieval sources.

 In parts of Poland, the Baltic countries, and central Spain, the study found that labour-intensive cultivation increased in this period, as colonisation and agricultural expansion continued uninterrupted.